ZcashFoundation/frost/rfcs/0001-messages.md

 #### `Scalar`

 `Scalar` is a an alias for `jubjub::Fr`.
-We use `Scalar::to_bytes` to get a 32-byte little-endian canonical representation.
+We use `Scalar::to_bytes` and `Scalar::from_bytes` to get a 32-byte little-endian canonical representation.
 See https://github.com/zkcrypto/bls12_381/blob/main/src/scalar.rs#L252

 #### `AffinePoint`